gsa-oes/office-of-evaluation-sciences/pages/contact.md

 image:
 image_full: true
 class:
-summary: Our team is passionate about building and using evidence to tackle Federal priorities.
+summary: Our team is passionate about building and using evidence to better serve the public.
 ---
 ## Join the OES Team!
 ### Be a Fellow with the Office of Evaluation Sciences